-In 2015, Teton Advisors, Inc. (OTC Pink: TETAA) ended the year with \$1.5 billion in assets under management (AUM), compared to \$374 million in March 2009 when Teton was spun off from GAMCO Investors, Inc (NYSE: GBL).
-Teton generated revenue of \$17.2 million versus \$19.2 million in 2014, operating income of \$6.4 million (37% of gross revenue), versus \$6.7 million (35% of gross revenue) a year ago and net income of \$4.0 million compared to \$4.3 million in 2014.
-Diluted earnings per share were \$3.65 for 2015 versus \$3.87 a year ago.
-Since our spin off, we have returned significant capital to our shareholders with the payment of \$3.10 per share in dividends for \$3.6 million and the repurchase of 208,254 shares, an investment of \$2.3 million.
+Teton generated revenue of \$13.4 million versus \$17.2 million in 2015, operating income of \$4.2 million (31% of gross revenue) versus \$6.4 million (37% of gross revenues) a year ago and net income of \$2.6 million compared to \$4.0 million in 2015.
+Fully diluted earnings per share were \$2.39 versus \$3.65 a year ago.
+Since our spin off, we have returned significant capital to our shareholders with the payment of \$3.30 per share in dividends totaling \$3.8 million and the repurchase of 208,475 shares, an investment of \$2.3 million.
+Teton's reduced earnings, compared with 2015, is attributable to lower average assets under management, including the loss of an institutional account, along with non-recurring expenses associated with the Keeley transaction.
+We expect the Keeley acquisition, in 2017, to be accretive to earnings before interest, taxes, depreciation and amortization (EBITDA).